vishipayyallore/inspirational-quotes/InspirationalQuotes.md

 ## Life and Living

-- "Life is what happens when you’re busy making other plans." - John Lennon
 - "In the end, it’s not the years in your life that count.
 It’s the life in your years." - Abraham Lincoln
 - "The purpose of life is not to be happy.
 It is to be useful, to be honorable, to be compassionate, to have it make some difference that you have lived and lived well." - Ralph Waldo Emerson
 - "Life is either a daring adventure or nothing at all." - Helen Keller